 Yes.
-Any middle or high school student or student team is eligible to participate.
+Any middle or high school student or student team is eligible to participate in the Hudson Data Jam Competition, and any family team is eligible to participate in Family Data Jam.
 You do not have to register through your teacher, but do need to have an adult represent your team as an advisor.
 This can be a parent or another trusted adult.